isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 (Simple) Warn if two consecutive parameters share the same type.

-### <a name="Ri-abstract"></a>I.25: Prefer abstract classes as interfaces to class hierarchies
+### <a name="Ri-abstract"></a>I.25: Prefer empty abstract classes as interfaces to class hierarchies

 ##### Reason

-Abstract classes are more likely to be stable than base classes with state.
+Abstract classes that are empty (have no nonstatic member data) are more likely to be stable than base classes with state.

 ##### Example, bad